The Imperial Transtar 1320 Series F “Teal Hawk”

 Table of standard space time units.

-No months are given, rather people will speak in week numbers or in fractions of a Lakh Cycle.
+No months are given, rather people will speak in week numbers or quarters (Crore Cycles)

-The final concept is thus that while each planet may determine its local time, either as a derivation of the proposed interplanetary time measure, Imperial based units or something specific to their own locale, the Interplanetary timescale defined here be adopted in terms of all Terran territories having a standard scale of measure.
+The final concept is thus that while each planet may determine its local time, either as a derivation of the proposed interplanetary time measure, Imperial based units or something specific to their own locale, the Interplanetary timescale defined here be adopted in terms of certain sectors having a standard scale of measure.

 Freighters